Esteban-Mo/NodeTS-Express-MongoDB-Jest-Quickstart/README.md

-# 🚀 Node TypeScript API Quickstart
+# 🚀 Node TypeScript MongoDB API Quickstart

 This is a quickstart project for creating a RESTful API using Node.js, Express, and TypeScript, with MongoDB as the database. ✨